Literature: Monster Hunter International aka: Monster Hunter Vendetta

 Our Gnomes Are Weirder: They live in the Projects, and will bust a cap in yo' ass if you call them lawn ornaments.

-And Now For Someone Different: After following Owen's 1st person perspective for 2 books, Alpha shifts to Earl, with a 3rd person perspective for events in the present, and 1st person for Earl's diary.
+And Now for Someone Completely Different: After following Owen's 1st person perspective for 2 books, Alpha shifts primarily to Earl (though Nikolai, Heather, the Alpha, Stark, and Horst also get regular PO Vs, and other minor characters get the odd one), with a 3rd person perspective for events in the present, and 1st person for Earl's diary.

 Be Careful What You Wish For: Earl's diary reveals that he's been trying to return human after being turned into a werewolf.
 Unfortunately, after it happens... things get worse, and being a werewolf would really have been useful.
 Being a Badass, he just grits his teeth and keeps on fighting... though hypocritically mentioning things he misses about being a werewolf.